algorand/stateful-teal-auction-demo/README.md

 # Visualization

-To generate stats from the indexer, given an escrow account, run
+To generate stats from the indexer, run

 ```
 $ ./statfile.sh <escrow-addr> <data-file1> <data-file2>
 ```

+Note that you'll need the address of the escrow account to do this.

 You can plot these stats in a file `<out>.pdf` with